 - Frequently licking the genitals

 Dissolving struvite bladder stones with a special diet or medication is common.
-However, dissolving oxalate bladder stones is not possible.
-Physically removing these stones is the only way.
+However, dissolving calcium oxalate, urate, cystine, or silicate bladder stones is not possible.

-According to Tuft’s University, struvite bladder stones can often be dissolved by feeding your dog a special, therapeutic diet, formulated to control the levels of protein and minerals your dog consumes and maintain healthy pH levels in the urine.4 This type of food typically makes your dog more inclined to drink water.
+Struvite bladder stones can often be dissolved by feeding your dog a special, therapeutic diet.8 Work with your vet to find food formulated to control the levels of protein and minerals your dog consumes, as well as maintain healthy urine pH levels.9 This type of food typically makes your dog more inclined to drink water.

-Once your dog’s bladder stones have dissolved, he or she doesn’t need to continue eating the special food.
-However, if your dog suffers from frequent bladder or urinary tract infections, your veterinarian may suggest dietary changes that would help prevent them.
+Once your dog’s bladder stones have dissolved, they won’t need to continue eating the special food.
+However, if your dog suffers from frequent bladder or urinary tract infections, your veterinarian may suggest dietary changes to help prevent them.

 Bladder infections are a common cause of struvite bladder stones.
 If your dog is suffering from struvite stones, your vet may prescribe antibiotics to treat his or her bladder infection.
 In the case of struvite stones, it’s essential to treat the underlying issue that caused them, as well as the stones themselves.
 If the condition at fault is left untreated, your dog could develop struvite stones again.

-Voiding urohydropropulsion is a non-surgical procedure for removing small, oxalate bladder stones.
-Your veterinarian inserts a catheter into your dog’s urethra and then flushes the bladder with a fluid solution to expel the stones.
+Voiding urohydropropulsion (VU) is a non-surgical procedure for removing small bladder stones.8 Your veterinarian inserts a catheter into your dog’s urethra and then flushes the bladder with a fluid solution to expel the stones.
 Of course, for this technique to be successful, the bladder stones must be small enough to fit through the catheter tube.
 Usually, this requires sedating your pet.5

-Large oxalate stones which cannot be expelled must be removed surgically, using a procedure called cystotomy.6
+Large oxalate stones that cannot be expelled must be removed surgically, using a procedure called a cystostomy.8